 Have at least one safety school, a school you know that will definitely accept you.
 Your grades should surpass their criteria in all aspects.
 Have at least two match schools, schools that fit the glove in terms of your GPA, SAT/ACT scores, and extracurricular activities.
 And finally, have at least one reach school, a school whose average statistics slightly surpass yours but you feel you have a chance of getting accepted.

-Need I say more?
-Procrastination is the go-to method of studying for high school and college students alike.
+3. Lastly, do not procrastinate: Need I say more?
+Procrastination is the go-to method of studying for high-school and college students alike.
 A 2014 study conducted by StudyMode, a company dedicated to helping students succeed in school, discovered that 87 percent of high-school and college students procrastinate on a regular basis.
 Yikes!
 Colleges will know whether you procrastinated on an essay and/or application.
 You may not think they noticed once you get accepted, but think about it.
 If you didn’t procrastinate, maybe you would have gotten a larger scholarship or been accepted into your dream school.
 Who knows?
 Why risk it?